 We can safely say that a tech professional finds a job in approximately 2 weeks.
 Therefore, in order to succeed, an efficient process must be defined right from the get-go and have everyone involved fully aware of it.

-What we need to understand right now is the requirement to modernize the recruitment process, making it less bloated and dull.
+What we need to understand right now is the requirement to modernize the tech recruitment process, making it less bloated and dull.
 Why are we mentioning this?
 Because delaying this evolution leads down to a single probable outcome – missing great potential candidates and having to settle for less qualified people.
 And let’s face it, nobody wants that.

-Yes, recruitment is a stressful job and you need to fulfill all the positions tomorrow if it’s possible.
+Yes, tech recruitment is a stressful job and you need to fulfill all the positions tomorrow if it’s possible.
 Balancing the speed of hiring with quality is also a challenge that recruiters are facing right now.
 Agility may be one of the keywords for successfully recruiting tech professionals.
 A Kanban based organization has helped us a lot working and successfully delivering projects to our clients.
 It helps taking a little bit of the pressure from the recruiters’ shoulders, allowing them to be more creative and have a positive attitude during the recruitment process and, of course, deliver quicker and better candidates.

 Skilled candidates are a scarce resource